tillwenke/sumo_variable_speed_limits/README.md

 # Investigation outcomes via metrics

 Unfortunatelly no algorithm convincingly resolved the congestion so eye-test cannot be used to assess their achievements.
 Run algorithmns store their metrics in *metrics/* - most importantly the mean speed of cars over the whole stretch of the road.
-To combine the metrics of differnet approaches visually run *metrics/combine.py*.
+To combine the metrics of different approaches visually run *metrics/combine.py*.

 ## Credits